acrumrine91/module1-capstone-c-sharp-material-alpha/Capstone.md

     - Each item in the catering system has enough room for 50 of that product.
     - Every product is initially stocked to the maximum amount.
     - A product which has run out should indicate it is SOLD OUT.
-6. When the customer selects (2) Order they are guided through the purchasing menu:
+X 6.
+When the customer selects (2) Order they are guided through the purchasing menu:

         (1) Add Money